artabramov/hide/docs/index.rst

-.. hide documentation master file, created by sphinx-quickstart on Sat Aug 17 06:12:00 2024.
+.. hidden documentation master file, created by sphinx-quickstart on Sat Aug 17 06:12:00 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hide documentation
+hidden documentation
 ==================

 Add your content using ``reStructuredText`` syntax.
 See the